Shobhit-Nagpal/lex-program/README.md

 Through LEX.

 What is LEX?
 It is a program or software that generates lexical analyzers.
-T

 Structure of a lex program:
 A lex program contains 3 parts: